eliegoudout/asynchronous-requests-zevent-place/README.md

 ![final_levels](https://user-images.githubusercontent.com/114467748/192801911-88f29ee4-cdac-43d3-a3fc-c38896352ccc.png)

 As one could have guessed, the pixel on the top left was by far the most sought after!
 The final bid/donation on it was for 122.3€!!
-But other than that, it is fun to see that lots of designs were built on solid grounds, not only by repainting over and over again!
+But other than that, it is fun to see that some of the designs were built on solid grounds, not only by repainting over and over again!
+Small and consensual logos didn't need much leveling up, while bigger, and maybe dividing ones benefited from numerous pixel upgrades.

 To conclude, I think that the organizers will soon release the whole dataset, hence there will soon be absolutely no use to this code :)